eclipse-archived/codewind-docs/docs/_news/intellijtechpreview.md

 1. If you delete a project, it is removed from Codewind.
 2. However, the files remain in the file system, and you need to manually delete them.

-# Troubleshooting the IntelliJ tech preview
+# Troubleshooting

-## Cannot find Codewind in Marketplace when attempting to install in Intellij
+## Cannot find Codewind in Marketplace when attempting to install in IntelliJ
-When attempting to install Codewind in IntelliJ, you cannot locate the Codewind plugin in Marketplace, and if you verify the custom plugin repository link, you get a `Connection failed` error message.
+When attempting to install Codewind in IntelliJ, you cannot locate the Codewind plug-in in Marketplace, and if you verify the custom plug-in repository link, you get a `Connection failed` error message.

 This error occurs because the custom plug-in repository link contains an additional space.

 **Workaround**